 Working in partnership with the Teme Weirs Trust, to ensure minimal environmental impact to the river and local wildlife, LHC use a 30KW turbine to generate enough electricity to supply roughly forty households (about 170,000 KWh per year), within Ludlow.

-An Archimedes Screw turbine comprises a large helical steel “screw” (in our case about 2.5m in diameter) rotating at a very slow speed in a concrete or steel “trough”.
-The consultant we are using for the design work is Mann Power Consulting, who have installed many of these around the country which you can see on their website.
+An Archimedes Screw was chosen because it is the most fish-friendly turbine design, enabling fish to pass through it without suffering any harm.
+The turbine comprises a large helical steel “screw” (in our case about 2.5m in diameter) rotating at a very slow speed, in a concrete and steel “trough”.

 The screw itself, is not visible from the river.
 It sits inside an enclosure built of the same stone and timber as the neighbouring mill buildings; so it blends in with its surroundings.
 The enclosure also provides sound insulation to ensure noise levels are kept very low.